puneat/asset_pricing/README.md

 # Machine Learning for Complex Asset Pricing
 Aims to find the non-linear representation between model inputs and outcome in order to create a faster pricing engine without compromising accuracy.

+Note: Data cannot be provided as its proprietary.